microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/SemanticSearch/blog.md

 They are also often limited to capturing meaning for a single token in a sequence, rather than the entire sequence.
 Because of this, sometime some extra processing is required to get embeddings that represent larger groupings of words like sentences or paragraphs.

 ### Enabling Semantic Search with Text Embedding
-If we can capture semantic meaning with a text embedding model as described above, our step-by-step for semantic search becomes relatively straightforward.
+Given that we have a model that can produce embeddings for input text, the algorithm for semantic search is fairly straightforward.
 Let's assume we already have a `sourceText` string and a `searchQuery` string:

 1. Assuming `sourceText` is on the longer side, it must be broken it up into small enough pieces that the embedding model can handle.
 1. Once the input has been chunked, both `sourceText` and `searchQuery` must first be tokenized before they can be passed to the embeddings model.
 In this case, the BERT tokenizer is used.